yuvalmGS/gigaspaces-wiki-jekyll/xap97/configuring-the-processing-unit-sla.markdown

 {% endtabcontent %}
 {% endinittab %}

 The above defines zones "zone1" and "zone3" to be tagged to the GSC which will be started.
-Note that multiple can be specified using a comma separated list.
+Note that multiple zones can be specified using a comma separated list.

 The following table explains when a container with a specified zone can satisfy a Processing Unit with a required zone: